tiagodsp/uetools/README.md

 > Note 0: Finally a initial Windows support! 🥳🎉

 > Note 1: I am still developing, so this extension currently only have  `MacOS` and a initial `Windows` support using `Unreal Engine version >= 5.0`.
-Soon I will give support fully Windows and Linux environment.
+Soon I will give fully for Windows and Linux environment.
 Stay tuned! 👨🏻‍💻

 ## Features